 Use Constant Contact if you have a small email list and are happy to work with simpler (and hence easier-to-manage) email automations.

 HubSpot seems like a sweet deal at first glance.
 The platform provides a variety of free marketing tools, which are good for setting up simple forms and sending one automated email per form, among other features.

 Meanwhile, you can use HubSpot’s CRM features to manage your contacts for free.
-HubSpot can also help you send abandoned cart emails if your store runs on Shopify.
+HubSpot can also help add dynamic abandoned product content into your emails if your store runs on Shopify.

 But HubSpot’s marketing automations pose a major stumbling block.
 Its free plan restricts you to one action per email automation, and this cap increases to 10 for the platform’s lowest plan (Starter).
 You’d need a Marketing Professional plan or higher to get unlimited automation actions — and this plan is really expensive at $890/month and up.

 Given the role of automations in effective email marketing, this high price point may turn you off HubSpot when other platforms provide similar automation features for much less.

 - HubSpot’s built-in CRM lets you compile detailed customer behavior profiles with information such as your customers’ latest store activity, purchases, and support interactions.